 The freshwater from Tirtagangga palace is perpetual as holy water.
 Water from the spring is used for an uttermost purpose in the city.
 As the source of drinking water for the whole town of Amlapura.

 The water also used for the religious ceremony in the temples inside the palace.
 Flowing into the swimming pool, ponds, and pouring the rice field in the surrounding area.

 Tirtagangga Palace Swimming Pool

 Tirtagangga palace is a perfect contemplation place.
-It’s a perfect place for the visitors looking for a brief serenity.
+It’s a perfect place for visitors looking for a brief serenity.
 Right after the main gate visitor will be greeted by 2 beautiful dragons statue.
 The protector of the meditation area.
-The dragons will encounter the negative energy and defend from the demon spirit.
+The dragons will encounter negative energy and protect guests from the demon spirit.

 Tirta Ayu Restaurant

 Serving a spectacular view facing the water garden from the hill.
 The visitors can enjoy fine cuisine in Tirta Ayu Restaurant after exploring the palace.
-A selectable menu both local or western dish.
+A selectable menu for both local or western dishes.

 Tirta Gangga Palace Opening Hours

 The water castle Tirta Gangga open every day except for Nyepi.
 Where the entire activity in Bali pause.